hedraldevelopment/ke-yd/README.md

 A step by step series of examples that tell you how to get a development env running

-First downlad the gihub project and include the "keyd" folder in your project.
+First downlad the gihub project and include the "keyd" folder in your project, then include the keyd module.
-To use the library, import the keyd file from the keyd folder

 ```
 from keyd import keyd